bodokaiser/node-walve/README.md

 # node-websocket-x

-**node-websocket-x** is a stream based implementation of the WebSocket *RFC6455* protocol for node.js which tries to follow official node semantics.
+**node-websocket-x** is a stream based implementation of the WebSocket protocol for node.js which tries to follow official node semantics.

+**STATUS**: Currently under hard developement.
+Many features are not implemented yet.
+Take a look at **node-websocket-parser** and **node-websocket-upgrade** if you are interested in some WebSocket basics.

 ## Preview